saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#id">ID</a>]!</td>
 <td>

-The IDs of the attributes to assign
+The IDs of the attributes to assign.

 </td>
 </tr>